 To meet federal requirements, Illinois couldn't immediately replace the IAR but would need to pilot this new test until 2024 or 2025.
 So 20% of IL students would take both the IAR and these new tests until then.
 The expected cost of the new test is $228M over the next ten years---on top of the cost for the remaining four years of IAR testing.

 After IL-FPS and our allies raised questions, the Board's approval vote was delayed until May, and then delayed again.
 And intense pushback from educators, parents and assessment experts has so far put a pause on the vote.
-Stakeholder feedback sessions on a new assessment are now being scheduled for October and November, and the Board is scheduled to consider the findings from those sessions in December.
+Stakeholder feedback sessions on a new assessment were finally held in February 2022, and the Board is scheduled to consider the findings from those sessions in March with a vote on the proposal in May 2022.

 And learn about what interim tests are and why they aren't suitable for a high-stakes accountability system in this explainer: Interim tests: What you need to know